ecofic/tailor.js/README.md

 # Contributing to Tailor.js
+Tailor.js is available for contribution.
+As new responsive frameworks (and versions of existing frameworks) emerge, it may make sense to update this library to include them. to include those breakpoints in the `tailor.supported.[framework]` section.
+The

 ## Branching Tailor.js
 Tailor.js uses the [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.

+## Developing in Tailor.js
+In short, Tailor.js

 ## Building Tailor.js

 `gulp`

 ## Testing Tailor.js
+Tests for Tailor.js are written with [Jasmine](http://jasmine.github.io/).
+To ensure Tailor.js is robust, pull requests must include tests covering the contribution.
+Tests are located in the `[./test](https://github.com/ecofic/tailor.js/tree/master/test)` directory.
+To run the tests, just use:

 `gulp test`